RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Ancestry.md

 Some other information about this citation goes into this Citation Detail field.
 May be used if there are multiple citations to the same record in a source, or to describe the citation in some way.
 Usually left blank.

-#### Date citation last updated

-FieldName=DateCitation, Type=Date

-Example DateCitation = 2 Jan 2024

-This field contains the date on which this citation record was entered, or last updated in RM.Most importantly, it should reflect the last time that the online data was accessed.

 #### Ancestry Source Citation

 FieldName=SrcCitation, Type=Text